Cola1000/Ricing/README.md

 # Ricing
 My Arch Linux's Rice

-I use bash for the bash script.
-Make sure you have that.
+I use bash for the bash script and uses yay for installation.
+Make sure you have those.